dvajs/dva/docs/guide/concepts.md

 ## Data Flow

-Data changes usually occur through user interaction or browser behavior (such as route jumps).
+Data changes usually occur through user interaction or browser behavior (such as url redirects).
 When such behavior changes data, an action can be initiated via `dispatch`.
-If it is synchronous, it will pass directly. `Reducers` change `State`, if it is asynchronous behavior (side effects) will trigger `Effects` and then flow to `Reducers` and finally change `State`, so in dva, the data flow is very clear and concise, and the idea is basically consistent with the open source community. (also from the open source community).
+If it is synchronous,  it will pass data directly to `Reducers` to update `State`.
+If it is asynchronous behavior (side effects), `Effects` will be triggered, then data flows to `Reducers`, and finally `State` will be updated.
+So in dva, the data flow is very clear.
+The basic principles are consistent with other open source community.

 <img src="https://zos.alipayobjects.com/rmsportal/PPrerEAKbIoDZYr.png" width="807" />